overte-org/overte/BUILD_WIN.md

 * Set "Variable name" to `QT_CMAKE_PREFIX_PATH`
 * Set "Variable value" to `%QT_INSTALL_DIR%\5.15.2\msvc2019_64\lib\cmake`, where `%QT_INSTALL_DIR%` is the directory you specified for Qt's installation.
 The default is `C:\Qt`.

 ## Step 6.
-(Optional) Create VCPKG environment variable
+(Optional) Create conan environment variable
-In the next step, you will use CMake to build Overte.
-By default, the CMake process builds dependency files in Windows' `%TEMP%` directory, which is periodically cleared by the operating system.
-To prevent you from having to re-build the dependencies in the event that Windows clears that directory, we recommend that you create a `HIFI_VCPKG_BASE` environment variable linked to a directory somewhere on your machine.
-That directory will contain all dependency files until you manually remove them.
+In the next step, you will use conan to install the dependencies required to build Overte.
+By default, conan will build and install the dependencies in `<username>/.conan2`.
+If you want to change that location you can create a `CONAN_HOME` environment variable linked to a directory somewhere on your machine.

 To create this variable:
 * Navigate to 'Edit the System Environment Variables' Through the Start menu.
 * Click on 'Environment Variables'
 * Select 'New'
-* Set "Variable name" to `HIFI_VCPKG_BASE`
+* Set "Variable name" to `CONAN_HOME`
 * Set "Variable value" to any directory that you have control over.

-Additionally, if you have Visual Studio 2019 installed and _only_ Visual Studio 2019 (i.e., you do not have Visual Studio 2017 installed) you must add an additional environment variable `HIFI_VCPKG_BOOTSTRAP` that will fix a bug in our `vcpkg` pre-build step.

-To create this variable:
-* Navigate to 'Edit the System Environment Variables' through the Start menu.
-* Click on 'Environment Variables'
-* Select 'New'
-* Set "Variable name" to `HIFI_VCPKG_BOOTSTRAP`
-* Set "Variable value" to `1`

 ## Step 7.
 Running CMake to Generate Build Files